SChinchi/ror2-items-sim/README.md

 ### Scripts

-The are two prepared scripts for statistical analysis.
+There are two prepared scripts for statistical analysis.

 #### sim_items.py